Care & Connection: Your church's adopted missionaries

 What a special privilege you have!
 Let these veterans know they are appreciated and not forgotten!
 Write and introduce yourself, your church, and your locale.
 Send snapshots of your church, your pastor, and interesting happenings in your area.
 Team them up with senior citizens in your church as pen pals.
 When you send them cards and letters, include stamps inside for them to use when they mail the cards.
 Ask about their interests and hobbies.
 Ask about their music and reading tastes.
 Let them tell you (by tape or by mail) about the mission fields where they served.
 Send small gifts such as:

 Anything you do will be appreciated, especially by older missionaries who are widowed or unable to get around much.
 Older missionaries will love hearing from the children in your church.
-Encourage your children or teens to adopt your retired missionaries as grandparents and remember them on special occasions.
+Push your children or teens to adopt your retired missionaries as grandparents and remember them on special occasions.

-Links missionaries have kids?
+Care & Connection missionaries have kids?

 Missionary Kids can be a real challenge and a lot of fun!
 Most teens would enjoy hearing from a church youth group.
 What teen wouldn't enjoy birthday party components arriving in the mail?